IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 #### L. Other artifacts

-Other rarer artifacts may lead to the exclusion of an image.
+Other artefacts may be present and potentially lead to the exclusion of an image.
+If this is the case, add a note of the problem in the comments section.

 ### Functional EPI MRI